mdn/content/files/en-us/web/api/response/json_static/index.md

 The response status, status message, and additional headers can also be set.

 The method makes it easy to create `Response` objects for returning JSON encoded data.
-For example, [service workers](/en-US/docs/Web/API/Service_Worker_API) intercept fetch requests made by a browser, and might use `json()` to construct a `Response` from cached JSON data to return to the main thread.
+[Service workers](/en-US/docs/Web/API/Service_Worker_API), for example, intercept fetch requests made by a browser, and might use `json()` to construct a `Response` from cached JSON data to return to the main thread.
-The method can also be used in server code to return JSON data for [single page applications](/en-US/docs/Glossary/SPA), and any other applications where a JSON response is expected.
+The `json()` method can also be used in server code to return JSON data for [single page applications](/en-US/docs/Glossary/SPA), and any other applications where a JSON response is expected.

 ## Syntax